 One day about 5 years ago I "happened" to run across Wetzel at his Post Office and started talking to him again.
 "Jim, I'm ashamed to go back to church, you know what all I've done.
 They won't want me back there no more."
 "I know a lot of the people in your congregation Wetzel, they're good people and they'll welcome you back with open arms."
 Tears streamed down Wetzel's tormented face.
 "I can't do it Jim."

 "Wetzel, I'll go with you if you'll go to Church."
 "You're a Baptist, do you mean you'd go to the Church of Christ with me?"
 "Wetzel, if it's God's house and God's people it's my house and they're my Brothers and Sisters."
 I told him I'd pick him at his house but he said he would rather meet in the church parking lot because by road miles I lived about five or six miles north of the church and he lived about ten miles south of the church.
 I would have agreed to any mode of transportation to get my in trouble Christian Brother in church.

 That Sunday night service Wetzel did rededicate himself to God.
 "Thank You, thank You beautiful, beautiful God of glory for giving me my Brother back." was all I could say.
 Then about five years later:

 Here came Wetzel across my Mother's yard with longer and longer steps.
 A still, small voice said to my heart; "He's going say it."
 Wetzel sat down on my right side exactly like my dream had shown.
 His tears poured; "Jim I heard you've got cancer, we've prayed about it and you're not going to have cancer anymore."
 And Wetzel was gone back across the yard to his car.
 I was astonished and numb.
 "Me.
 Healed from cancer?
 I'm not worth it, no way!"
-But still, I wondered; "For sure, something will take me out, but, maybe this isn't the time".
+But still, I wondered; "For sure, something will take me out, but maybe this isn't the time".